Ibadan Lectures on Toric Varieties

 If the leading term of $f$ were $\prec$-minimal in the initial ideal $\ini_\prec(I_\calA)$, then $\overline{f}$ would be zero, and so $f$ is a scalar multiple of a binomial of the form~\eqref{Eq:toric_binomials}.
 Suppose now that $\ini_\prec f$ is not minimal in $\ini_\prec(I_\calA)$ and that every polynomial in $I_\calA$ all of whose terms are $\prec$-less than the initial term of $f$ is a linear combination of binomials of the form~\eqref{Eq:toric_binomials}.
 Then $\overline{f}$ is a linear combination of binomials of the form~\eqref{Eq:toric_binomials}, which implies that $f$ is as well, by our induction hypothesis.
 This completes the proof. \end{proof}

-A semigroup has an associative binary operation, but it does not necessarily have an identity element (although many that we consider do).
-For example, the complex numbers under multiplication forms a semigroup with an identity.
-Define \defcolor{$\N\calA$} to be the subsemigroup of $M$ generated by $\calA$.
-It consists of all linear combinations of elements of $\calA$ whose coefficients are nonnegative integers.
-Write \defcolor{$\C[\N\calA]$} for the \demph{semigroup algebra}, which is the set of complex-linear combinations of elements of $\N\calA$.
+A \demph{monoid} has an associative binary operation and an identity element, but it does not necessarily have inverses.
+(A \demph{semigroup} only has an associative binary operation, and not necessarily an identity.)
+While many authors use the adjective semigroup when working with toric varieties, the identification below of maximal ideals with monoid homomorphisms shows the inadequacy of that language.
+Note that the complex numbers under multiplication forms a monoid and any group is also a monoid.
+Define \defcolor{$\N\calA$} to be the submonoid of $M$ generated by $\calA$.
+It consists of all linear combinations of elements of $\calA$ whose coefficients are natural numbers.
+Write \defcolor{$\C[\N\calA]$} for the \demph{monoid algebra}, which is the set of complex-linear combinations of elements of $\N\calA$.
 It is also the set of Laurent polynomials whose exponents are from $\N\calA$.

 \begin{corollary} The coordinate ring of the affine toric variety $X_\calA$ is $\C[\N\calA]$. \end{corollary}